 Cell wall and cell membrane

 Schematic illustration of the cell envelope of gram positive and gram negative bacteria.
 NAG-NAM stands for N-acetylglucosamine and N-acetylmuramic acid, which are the building blocks of the cell wall.
-TA and LTA stand for techoic acid and lipoteic acid, respectively.
+TA and LTA stand for teichoic acid and lipoteicoic acid, respectively.
 These components stabilize the cell wall and anchors it in the plasma membrane of gram positive bacteria.
 LPS stands for lipopolysaccharide and BLP stands for Brown's lipoprotein, which binds the cell wall to the outer membrane of gram negative bacteria.